-The idea of keeping a spending diary may not set your pulse racing, but it can be a great way of pinpointing where money’s slipping through your fingers.
-Using a spending diary – writing down how much you spend, what you spend it on and when, is a great way of spending less and saving money.
+The idea of using a spending diary may not set your pulse racing, but it can be a great way of pinpointing where money’s slipping through your fingers.
+Keeping a spending diary – writing down how much you spend, what you spend it on and when – is a great way of spending less and saving money.

 Using a spending diary

 Congratulations!
 By reading this article you’re taking the first step to getting and using your spending diary.
 But a spending diary will only work its magic if you keep it for long enough to get a realistic pattern of your spending.
 Don’t start your diary for a week and abandon it.
 Keep it for an absolute minimum of a month – three months is better!

 SAVVY TIP: Don’t view it as a test that you’ve got to pass or fail.
 Many of us spend money on things we shouldn’t/can’t afford/wish we hadn’t.
 But by keeping a diary, you’ll actually be able to see where all your money is going.

 How to keep a spending diary

 1. Write down absolutely everything you spend.
 Make sure that you include purchases such as newspapers and bottles of water and treats such as chocolate bars and magazines.
 Individually they probably cost less than a pound, but they could add up to £20 – £50 or more over the course of a month.

 2. Make it easy.
 Decide how you’ll keep your spending diary so it fits in with your lifestyle.
 It needs to be as convenient as possible.
 It doesn’t matter whether you use your mobile phone or a notebook.